guyymauve/game-of-life/README.md

 # game-of-life
-Game of life implatation in Python
+Game of life implantation in Python